 Because granular fertilizers play an important role in fertilizer supply strategies worldwide, this workshop is organized to facilitate a better understanding of the technology and methods used for their production.
 This workshop will examine the specialized plant engineering and manufacturing criteria required for the production of high-quality granular fertilizers.

-The workshop is designed for:
+The workshop is conducted in English and designed for:

 - Engineers who are new to the fertilizer industry.